fenestbuc/kubar-SCF/README.md

 ## Risk Management Strategies

-Kubar Protocol integrates advanced financial risk assessment models, particularly Value at Risk (VaR) and Conditional Value at Risk (CVaR), customized for the supply chain finance context.
+Beyond conventional risk assessment models like VaR and CVaR, Kubar Protocol innovates by integrating behavioral finance insights into our risk management strategies.
+This allows for a more nuanced understanding of risk, tailored specifically to the unique dynamics of supply chain finance.

 ### Customization of VaR and CVaR
 - **Adaptation for Supply Chain Finance**: Traditional VaR and CVaR models are adapted to consider the unique risk factors in supply chain finance, such as default risks, invoice aging, and buyer-supplier relationships.